Ice Castles (2010 film): Production

 Taylor Firth, who had no prior acting experience, earned her role when she impressed executives at Sony Pictures after they saw a 2007 YouTube video of her ice skating.

 The film was shot in Halifax, Nova Scotia.

-Notable figure skaters Sandra Bezic and David Wilson served as choreographers for the skating scenes.
+Notable figure skaters Sandra Bezic (who also appears in the film) and David Wilson served as choreographers for the skating scenes.

-Lynn-Holly Johnson, who played as Lexie in the original movie, filmed a cameo in the remake, but her scene was cut.
+Lynn-Holly Johnson, who played Lexie in the original movie, filmed a cameo in the remake, but her scene was cut.